aaronsaray/aaronsaray.com/_posts/2013-03-12-quick-performance-test-with-apaches-ab.markdown

 slowRunningFunction();
 ```

 Obviously, the sleep() method is the culprit here, but I want to prove it!
-Lets test with a concurecy of 5 connections for a total of 20 tests.
+Lets test with a concurrency of 5 connections for a total of 20 tests.
 (Each connection should run probably 4 times if everything is even).

 Here is the output.